E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping: EXPERIMENTS

 We employ LRASPP~\cite{266_LRASPP_howard2019} with EDL~\cite{10_EDL_sensoy2018} for 2D semantic segmentation with semantic uncertainty estimation.
 The network is trained for 15 epochs on off-road datasets and 10 epochs on urban datasets.
 Other training details follow the configuration in \EBS~\cite{EBS_kim2024}.
 The 2D semantic predictions are projected onto 3D point clouds to construct the input $\mathcal{D}'$.

-For 3D mapping frameworks, we set the voxel resolution to $0.2\textrm{m}$ with hyperparameters in Table~\ref{table:hyperparams}.
+For 3D mapping, we perform a grid search to select the hyperparameters.
+The chosen values are listed in Table~\ref{table:hyperparams}, and we note that E2-BKI is not sensitive to these values.
 Gaussian initialization first partitions points by semantic class, then applies K-means++ clustering within each partition.
 We use 256 clusters for \RELLIS and 1024 for other datasets to account for variations in point density.
 During refinement, we first check for semantic consistency within $d_L$ neighborhoods: if all neighboring primitives are semantically consistent, those within $d_S$ are merged.
 When semantic conflicts exist within $d_L$ and condition \eqref{prune_cond} is satisfied, the more distant primitive is pruned.
-The kernel threshold $\tau$ is chosen to enclose $10\%$ of the probability mass of each Gaussian.
+The threshold $\tau$ is chosen to enclose $10\%$ of the probability mass of each Gaussian.